 You can easily add more users to your OpenPhone account as your business expands.
 Each user comes with one free phone number so you can support different departments, direct phone numbers for each person, or expand to multiple cities.
 Any additional numbers are just $5 per number per month.

-That’s just the tip of the iceberg though, OpenPhone lets your team easily build a professional phone presence and save time using features like phone menus and auto-replies for texts.
+That’s just the tip of the iceberg, though; OpenPhone lets your team easily build a professional phone presence and save time by using features like phone menus and auto-replies for texts.
 If you’re looking to continually improve your customer experience, OpenPhone also lets you record any calls and easily review conversations for potential coaching opportunities using AI-generated call transcripts.

 With OpenPhone, you can also integrate with popular business apps to save time on repetitive tasks like sending appointment reminder texts.
 Don’t want to copy/paste information between different platforms, for example?
 You can automatically log OpenPhone conversations into your CRM using our HubSpot or Salesforce integration.